 Make minutes available to non-participants at cost.

-Trains Alternate Secretary to assume Secretary position.
+Trains Alternate Secretary to assume Secretary’s position.

 Include Administrative Committee meeting minutes in the ASC minutes; including announced schedule meeting with time and locations.

 Attend “ALL” ASC and Administrative meetings.
 In the event two consecutive ASCs and/or Administrative meetings are missed, the Administrative Committee will conduct a review of the trusted servant’s attendance and recommendations will be made to the GSRs regarding the appropriate actions necessary at the following ASC meeting.

 Maintain copies of all updated ASC standard forms and ensure forms are available at each ASC and Administrative meeting.

 ALTERNATE SECRETARY